 William's exact age is hard to place.The army had him as being 36, he was reported as being 38 in the Oldham Chronicle and the only William Baguley to be found in the records being born in the area would have been at least 42.
-His family live is likewise difficult to decipher from the distance of a century.
-He had 6 children, the youngest 4 of whom at least were born to Margaret Studholme who was not his wife.
+His family life is likewise difficult to decipher from the distance of a century.
+He had 6 children, the youngest four of whom at least were born to Margaret Studholme who was not his wife.
 His wife seems to have left him at some point and she died before William,probably in 1914.
 William & Margaret Studholme's family was hit by tragedy in 1912 when their daughter Sarah died at the age of 4.
-They lived at 22 Union Street and William was a carter by trade.
+They lived at 22 Union Street (where Harry Lomas had previously lived) and William was a carter by trade.

 At the time of the outbreak of the First World War, William was an army veteran who had served as a Corporal with the 6th Battalion Lancashire Fusiliers during the Boer War.
 He rejoined his old regiment and found himself fighting in Gallipoli with the 1st Battalion.

 his new unit the 1st Lancashire Fusiliers on June 2nd 1915 along with 17